davicotico/PHP-Quick-Menu/README.md

-# PHP-Quick-Menu-Multilevel
+# PHP Quick Menu (Multilevel)
-This is a PHP Multilevel Menu class.
-From nested Json to Html menu (ul)
+This is a PHP Menu class: From Json string to Html menu (unordered list with easy customization)